Hunger Ministry

 Making Meals Possible

-For over two years, St. Paul's has served a hot dinner at our Hunger Ministry monthly food distribution.
-Delivery drivers would stop at St. Paul's on the first Monday of each month with trays of food ready to nourish hungry families and hearty volunteers.
+Since 2018, St. Paul's has provided a dinner at our Hunger Ministry monthly food distribution.
 The meal is made possible by Campus Kitchen DC, a food ministry of National UMC, which rescues good food, has it transformed by Campus Kitchens, and then delivers it to programs serving those in need.

-While it is not safe to sit around tables and eat together with our neighbors during covid, St. Paul's will provide meals in "To-Go" containers, for families to pick up at the same time they receive their groceries.
+Since covid times, St. Paul's has provided these meals in "To-Go" containers, for families to pick up at the same time they receive their groceries.

 You can read more about the mission of National UMC and learn about their efforts region-wide at https://nationalchurch.org/.
+Please scroll down for more information on the Campus Kitchens program.
 We are proud to be community partners, working together to eliminate hunger.

 Campus Kitchens